 In spite of the white thread, the individual printed textiles are still wonderfully visible.
 The material is again a little frayed due to the stitching, but now it has a certain charm to it.
 Now you can trim the section down to the previously specified measurements.

 Binding the Seams

 Now you can clean up the side seams with the overlock machine or with a zigzag stitch.
-I prefer binding it with diagonal stitches.
+I prefer binding it with bias tape.
 Afterwards, the side seams are closed with a 1 cm seam allowance.

 In the next step, the bottom and side seam will be sewn together.
-I also closed this edge with a diagonal stitch.
+I also closed this edge with a bias tape.

 Buttonholes for Drawing the Ribbon

 The picture above shows where the buttonholes will be made after you have closed the side seam.